CristianGo23/E155-FA22-Final-Project/docs/design.md

 </div>
 <div>

    The scoring module consists of a time-multiplexedd two-digit hex 7-segment display.
 The score is driven by the score enable signal from the game FSM as well as an adder that translates the score from hex to decimal.
+The wait states in the FSM are necessary in order to have the score increment exactly once in response to any scoring event.
 </div>
 <div>

    We used test benches to verify the FSM as well as the pinball game as a whole (in FPGA).
 As we started implementing the hardware, we did more testing in hardware rather than in ModelSim.
+The testbenches in the repository were used to confirm accurate FSM flow as well as correct scoring.
 </div>

 ## FPGA Block Diagram